fvGP

 Parameters:

-• noise_variances_new (np.ndarray, optional) – An numpy array defining the uncertainties in the data y_data in form of a point-wise variance.
-Shape (len(y_data), 1) or (len(y_data)).
-Note: if no variances are provided here, the noise_covariance callable will be used; if the callable is not provided the noise variances will be set to abs(np.mean(y_data)) / 100.0.
-If you provided a noise function, the noise_variances_new will be ignored.
+• noise_variances_new (np.ndarray or list, optional) – An numpy array or list defining the uncertainties/noise in the y_data in form of a point-wise variance.
+Shape (V, No) if np.ndarray.
+If y_new is a list then the noise_variances should be a list.
+Note: if no noise_variances are provided here, the gp_noise_function callable will be used; if the callable is not provided, the noise variances will be set to abs(np.mean(y_data)) / 100.0.
+If noise covariances are required (correlated noise), make use of the gp_noise_function.
+Only provide a noise function OR noise_variances, not both.

 • append (bool, optional) – Indication whether to append to or overwrite the existing dataset.
 Default = True.
 In the default case, data will be appended.